Iqbal-khatoon/deaddrop-js/README.md

 This change was made into the file index.ts, Where the sender was validated.

 Then in the send.ts file, changed the sendMessage function.
 Sender was added as a parameter.
 Inside the function it was checked if the sender exixts and if it exists then password is asked before sending the message.

+## Modification of the Database

+I previously made changes to the system to require sender authentication before sending a message.
+Along with previous changes, I modified the database by adding two fields to the Messages table: sender and mac.
+The mac field stores a generated mac for each message and the sender field holds the sender's information.
+To prevent the mac from being edited, a Before Updated Trigger was created to make the field read-only and raise an error if someone tries to change it.